 1/2 cup grated Parmesan cheese

 Bake the potatoes in a 350-degree F. oven for 1 hour.
-Peel and mash them.
+Peel and mash or rice them.

-In a bowl, combine the egg yolks, salt, nutmeg, and parmesan cheese.
+In a bowl, combine the eggs, salt, nutmeg, and parmesan cheese.

 Add the mashed potatoes.
 Add the flour, a little at a time, until a dough forms and holds together.
 The dough should be soft but firm enough to roll.

 Dust the work surface lightly with flour.
-Divide the dough into 2 or more parts and shape each into a sausage-like roll about 1 inch in diameter.
+Knead the dough just enough to form a smooth ball.
+Divide the dough into 4 or more parts and shape each into a sausage-like roll about 1 inch in diameter.
 Cut the roll into pieces 3/4 inch long.

 To shape the gnocchi, hold a fork with the concave (top-side) facing you.